sdiehl/wiwinwlh/tutorial.md

 ```

 One of the big ideas in functional programming is that functions are themselves
-first class values and can be passed to other functions as arguments themselves.
+first class values which can be passed to other functions as arguments themselves.
 For example the `applyTwice` function takes an argument `f` which is of type
-(`a -> a`) and applies that function over a given value `x` twice and yields the
+(`a -> a`) and it applies that function over a given value `x` twice and yields the
-result. `applyTwice` is a higher-order function which transforms functions into
+result. `applyTwice` is a higher-order function which will transforms one
-other functions.
+function into another function.

 ```haskell
 applyTwice :: (a -> a) -> a -> a
 applyTwice f x = f (f x)
 ```

-To the left of a type signature you will often see a big arrow `=>` which
+Often to the left of a type signature you will see a big arrow `=>` which
-denotes a set of constraints over the type signature.
-Each of these constraints
+denotes a set of **constraints** over the type signature.
+Each of these
-will be in uppercase and will normally mention at least one of the type
+constraints will be in uppercase and will normally mention at least one of the
-variables on the right hand side of the arrow.
-These constraints can mean many
+type variables on the right hand side of the arrow.
+These constraints can mean
-things but in the simplest from they denote that a type variable has an
+many things but in the simplest from they denote that a type variable must have
-implementation of a [Type Classes].
-The `add` function below operate over any
+an implementation of a [type class](#type-classes).
+The `add` function below
-two similar values `x` and `y` which have a numerical interface for adding them
+operates over any two similar values `x` and `y`, but these values must have a
-together.
+numerical interface for adding them together.

 ```haskell
 add :: (Num a) => a -> a -> a